-Unfortunately while the initial repairs were being carried out a more serious problem came to light.
+Now, stepping back in time.
+While the initial repairs were being carried out in 2007 a more serious problem came to light.
 The exterior pointing of the church was leaking, allowing water to seep into the organ chamber, threatening both the instrument itself and the structure of the church.
-The Organ Clearing House removed the organ from the church for safekeeping before the repairs to the interior and exterior walls were carried out.
+Father Michael Perry and Joe Vitacco saw that the pipe organ was professionally removed from the church for safekeeping before the repairs to the interior and exterior walls were carried out.

-When the pipe organ is returned, the parish will have a concert series featuring internationally and nationally known concert organists.
-Olivier Latry, one of the titulaire organists of Notre-Dame Cathedral, Paris, is currently scheduled to rededicate the pipe organ in the Fall of 2013.
+When the pipe organ is returned to service, the parish's main goal will be to share this historic pipe organ with the Brooklyn Community.
 Additionally, the pipe organ will be used at parish's Masses and shared with the organ community as a practice and teaching instrument.

 - Keeping Up With Our Lady Of Refuge's Pipe Organ

 - Piper paid!
 Restoration of 80-year-old organ underway

 - After Nearly Seven Years, A Renewed 1933 Pipe Organ Returns To Our Lady Of Refuge

 - Historic Organ to Make Music Again in Flatbush (with video and photo slideshow)

 - A Pipe Organ Returns to its home in Brooklyn

 How far this project has come...

 Joe Vitacco thanking everyone who contributed and assisted in the restoration of a Brooklyn Pipe Organ